MEAD

 The superintendent's house up on the hill looking down on the peon miner's homes.
 This was part of the psychological warfare between the companies and the workers.

-A forlorn foreman's house on the hill above the camp
+A forlorn foreman's house on the hill above the camp.

-Ruins of the tipple
+Foundations of the tipple.

 The slate dump at Mead.